What Do Medical Billing and Coding Specialists Make?

 However, if you graduate from a program and pass specific certification exams, you can expect the good salary.
 The typical medical billing and coding salary in Texas is promising.

 Medical Coding Salary

-The greatest number of medical coding jobs are in hospitals, physician’s offices, and care facilities.
-However, you can receive an even higher medical coding salary if you work in pharmaceutical manufacturing, drug wholesale, legal services, federal executive branches, or consulting services, where annual mean wages range from $22.04 to $24.12 per hour and $45,850 to $50,170 per year, according to the BLS.
-Employment Expectations for Medical Records Technicians.
+The greatest number of medical coding jobs and medical records technicians are in hospitals, physician’s offices and care facilities.
+However, you can receive an even higher medical coding salary if you work in pharmaceutical manufacturing, drug wholesale, legal services, federal executive branches, or consulting services according to the BLS.
+Those who obtain a bachelor’s degree and move into the medical and health services manager occupation earn on average $99,730* as reported by BLS for 2018 (BLS.gov).

-There were 186,300 jobs in medical billing and coding in 2012, but this number is expected to rise to 227,500 by 2022.
-This increase of 22 percent is much faster than the average rate for all occupations due to an aging population that will need more medical tests and treatment, meaning that insurance companies will need to make more reimbursements and medical professionals will have greater need for electronic health records.
-Health Information Technicians in Texas If you decide to become a medical coder in Texas, you are already off to a good start.
+This increase is much faster than the average rate for all occupations due to an aging population that will need more medical tests and treatment, meaning that insurance companies will need to make more reimbursements and medical professionals will have greater need for electronic health records.

 Want to learn more about how National Certifications might help you in today’s job market?